jainilDesai/Stocksage/README.md

 ## Introduction

 Stocksage is a user-friendly dashboard designed to empower retail investors with essential tools and insights for making informed investment decisions.
-This project was developed during a hackathon by our team, focusing on a clean UI and powerful features like AI-driven chatbot assistance, real-time sentiment analysis, and seamless Firebase authentication.
+Our team developed this project during a hackathon, focusing on a clean UI and powerful features like AI-driven chatbot assistance, real-time sentiment analysis, and seamless Firebase authentication.

 ## Features